Pinafore/fact-repetition/note.md

 x flashcard should be renamed to schedule_request

 ## 03-25-2020
-- finalze LDA on Quizbowl
+x finalze LDA on Quizbowl
-- "point" and "10" are still in the vocab x improve debug string x make sure that commiting only at exit is fine x return schedule & update details via web API for debug
-- weird sequences in possibly snapshot
+- "point" and "10" are still in the vocab x improve debug string x make sure that commiting only at exit is fine x return schedule & update details via web API for debug x weird sequences in possibly snapshot

 ## 03-23-2020
 x fix dist_skill